emberjs/ember-inspector/README.md

 - `git checkout stable`
 - Cherry-pick the needed commits from master to stable
-- Bump the patch version in package.json and run `grunt version`.
+- Bump the patch version in package.json.
 Add the change log entry and commit.
 - Follow the "Steps to publish" below.
 - `git checkout master`
 - Commit the change log entry to the master branch.